-Metro Health requests City Council authorize the submission of grant documents to the Centers for Disease Control and Prevention (CDC) and the acceptance of funds upon award in an amount not to exceed \$900,000.00 annually for five years for the Racial and Ethnic Approaches to Community Health (REACH) grant.
-The funds will be used to focus on community organizing to enact environmental and policy changes to promote community-based healthy eating, active living, and tobacco prevention and cessation with a special focus on engaging racial and ethnic populations.
+Metro Health requests City Council authorize the submission of grant documents to the CDC for the REACH grant and authorize the acceptance of funds upon award in an amount not to exceed \$792,000.00 for the term ending September 28, 2020.
+Metro Health also requests City Council authorize the submission of annual REACH grant applications and the acceptance of funds upon award for subsequent years through September 28, 2023.
+The funds will be used to focus on community organizing to enact environmental and policy changes to promote community-based healthy eating, tobacco prevention and cessation, as well as community linkage to clinical services with a special focus on engaging racial and ethnic populations.
 This will be accomplished through expansion of the Healthy Neighborhoods Program and integration of the project with the Metro Health Office of Health Equity's current community engagement initiatives.